Supreme Court dismisses anticipated New York gun rights case because the law in question has been rescinded

 The unstated purpose of both the city and state actions might have been to make the case moot and deny conservatives on the court a chance to explore whether there is a right to carry a gun outside the home.

-The majority opinion said only that the case was moot, and that arguments made by plaintiffs to try to keep it alive were too late.
+The majority opinion said only that the case was moot and that arguments made by plaintiffs to try to keep it alive were too late.

-Chief Justice John G. Roberts Jr. appeared to be in the majority along with liberal Justices Ruth Bader Ginsburg, Stephen G. Breyer, Sonia Sotomayor and Elena Kagan.
+Chief Justice John G. Roberts Jr. appeared to be in the majority along with liberal Justices Ruth Bader Ginsburg, Stephen G. Breyer, Sonia Sotomayor and Elena Kagan, and Kavanaugh, chosen by President Trump and praised by gun rights groups such as the National Rifle Association.

-Justice Brett M. Kavanaugh wrote separately to say he agreed with the decision, but that the issue warrants the Supreme Court’s attention.

-“I share Justice Alito’s concern that some federal and state courts may not be properly applying” the Supreme Court’s decision recognizing an individual’s right to gun ownership, Kavanaugh wrote.

 The arguments in December on the New York case were the first time the court had considered the limits of gun-control measures since the retirement of justice Anthony M. Kennedy, who played a pivotal role between conservatives and liberals on such cases.
 But most of the discussion involved questions about whether the court still had a live controversy because the restrictions were no longer on the books.

-Richard P. Dearing, representing the city of New York, told the court in November that the city would not undertake “any prosecution or action” based on the now-repealed regulations.
+Richard P. Dearing, representing the city of New York, told the court in November that local authorities would not undertake “any prosecution or action” based on the now-repealed regulations.

-The lawsuit was brought by the New York State Rifle and Pistol Association, an affiliate of the National Rifle Association.
-Paul D. Clement, the lawyer representing the association, argued that the case was still live because the new restrictions do not make clear whether his clients could be harmed for making a stop for coffee or to use the restroom while transporting their unloaded weapons to a shooting range, for instance.

-The Trump administration had weighed in on the side of the challengers.
-Deputy Solicitor General Jeffrey B. Wall said the case was still alive because of the possibility that the plaintiffs in the case could seek damages for having their rights violated by the old transport ban.
+The lawsuit was brought by the New York State Rifle and Pistol Association, an affiliate of the National Rifle Association, and supported by the Trump administration.
+They had told the court that the case was alive because of the possibility that the plaintiffs in the case could seek damages for having their rights violated by the old transport ban.

-The case reached the Supreme Court after the U.S. Court of Appeals for the 2nd Circuit ruled for the city.
-It said petitioners had not shown there was inadequate access to one of the seven firing ranges in the city, that petitioners could not rent a firearm if they wanted to go to a range elsewhere, or that the upstate homeowner could not get a permit to keep a second handgun there.
+The majority opinion said those concerns were raised too late and could be addressed in lower courts.

+“History provides no support for a restriction of this type,” Alito wrote.
+“The city’s public safety arguments were weak on their face, were not substantiated in any way, and were accepted below with no serious probing.”

+The case is New York State Rifle and Pistol Association v.
+City of New York.

-Ann E. Marimow contributed to this story.
+Ann E. Marimow contributed to this report.